-If a child is absent, parents are required to call the school before 9:00 a.m. to inform us of the child's absence.
+If a child is absent, parents are required to call the school before 9:05 a.m. to inform us of the child's absence.
 School telephone numbers are listed after the cover page.
 A message can be left on voicemail, as it is checked regularly.
 Parents shall also send a note explaining the absence to the child's teacher when the child returns to school.
 In that note, parents should state if the child is contagious or needs special attention.
 Notes will also provide attendance documentation for the building staff.

 If a child arrives after the start of school, he/she must report to the office before going to the classroom.
 If it is necessary for a child to leave school before dismissal time, a note is required and an adult must sign the student out through the office.
-Please do not interrupt your child's class by going to the classroom.
+No students will be released from 3:00-3:35 pm.
+The office is closed at that time.